 9:30 – 9:40 a.m.
 Setting the stage: Tyler Norris.

 9:40 -10:45 a.m.
-Value-based care and its effect on primary care delivery.
+Value-based contracting and its effect on primary care delivery.
 Panel discussion.
 Moderator: Drew Hobby, Blue Cross of Idaho.

 - What is value-based contracting?
 Jeff Crouch, Idaho Department of Health & Welfare.